 7.2 Division 10/U will use Green dot balls and 12/U-17/U will use normal balls.

-9.2 10/U SERVING: All 10B players can do an underarm serve on the second serve only.
-This can be either on the full or bounce and hit.
+9.2.
+10/U SERVING: All 10B players are allowed to do an underarm serve on the second serve only (and must still land in the correct service box) - This can be either on the full or bounce and hit.
 10A players must serve as per normal.

 Head to head result (2 team tie)

 Total ties won among tied teams (tie between more than 2 teams)

 Total games won among the tied teams

 11.2.
 Should there be a draw (3-3 in matches and a tie in games) in a 3rd/4th Play Offs, Semi Finals or Finals the following will be used to break the tie:

 The number one players will play a Super Tie break first to 10 points.
 If 9-9 you have to win by two points.

 12.1.
 There shall be no substitution of players once the singles of a tie has started.
 Should a listed player become sick or injured during the doubles then the singles lineup can still be altered.
 Players still must play in order of rank.

 12.2.
 If a player defaults or retires during a match the score is counted as 8-0 or 6-0 for 10U regardless of how many games the retiring player has won.
 In case a player needs an injury time out he will have 5min to decide if he can continue the match or not.